-Luxon says party closing in on 5% ‘wants to make every New Zealander a beneficiary’
+Luxon says party closing in on 5% ‘want to make every New Zealander a beneficiary’

 Wednesday, 24 June 2026